 I want to do more

 Help prevent tropical deforestation!
-Above and beyond your own consumer behavior, you can support environmental protection organizations, advocate for stopping the clearing of rain forests, and .
+Above and beyond your own consumer behavior, you can support environmental protection organizations, advocate for stopping the clearing of rain forests, and share this guide with your friends.
 Even better: You can use the internet to plant trees actively – just by making Ecosia the standard search engine in your browser.
 Ecosia makes a contribution toward reforestation for every search.
 You’ll plant one tree on average for every 45 search requests.

 Don’t throw it away yet – It’s so easy to rescue food, yet so important to our climate.